-The insurance policy held by the Plan has been valued on the technical provisions basis using membership data as at 31 March 2018 updated for pensions paid, pension increases and revaluation, as well as member options including transfers out and tax free cash at retirement.
-The financial assumptions used to value the policy have been calculated using the 2018 triennial valuation Technical Provisions basis, updated for current market conditions, as set out in the Statement of Funding Principles dated 25 September 2019.
+The insurance policy held by the Plan has been valued on the technical provision basis using membership data as at 31 March 2021 updated for pensions paid, pension increases and revaluation, as well as member options including transfers out and tax free cash at retirement.
+The financial assumptions used to value the policy have been calculated using the 2021 triennial valuation Technical Provisions basis, updated for current market conditions, as set out in the Statement of Funding Principles dated 18 December 2023.

-Securities on Loan and Sale and Repurchase Agreements
+Securities on Loan

-Securities on loan or sold subject to repurchase agreements are included in the financial statements within the respective investment classes at the yearend market value of the securities on loan, or of the securities to be repurchased.
+Securities on loan are included in the financial statements within the respective investment classes at the yearend market value of the securities on loan.
 Collateral received on stock loans is excluded from the financial statements.